shikhashikz/shikhashikz.github.io/_posts/2021-08-15-WordSpark-WritingContest.md

 image: assets/images/WORDSPARKCONTEST.jpg

 ---
 We all love stories, now it's your chance to craft one!
-Don't shy and shake the pen.
+Don't be shy and shake the pen!!

 In the spirit to ***promote reading and writing at an early stage,*** I have started a **writing contest**, named as **WordSpark.** ✨Why WordSpark, because word sparks that dormant force in us which is lying unexplored.
 Words are that force which has the power to move mountains. ⛰️